microclimate-dev2ops/knative-pipeline-events/README.md

   - Use YOUR_IP.nip.io in place of example.com
   - Run `ifconfig | grep "inet 9."` to get your ip address when using Docker for Mac

-## Install Knative build-pipeline
+## Install Knative build-pipeline with patch

 1. Ensure you have the listed required tools installed https://github.com/knative/build-pipeline/blob/master/DEVELOPMENT.md#requirements

 2. Clone the repository and export docker repo for ko

-`git clone https://github.com/knative/build-pipeline.git` to GOPATH/github.com/knative
+`git clone https://github.com/dibbles/build-pipeline.git` to GOPATH/github.com/knative

-`Export KO_DOCKER_REPO=localhost:5000/knative`
+`export KO_DOCKER_REPO=localhost:5000/knative`

 `cd build-pipeline`

 3. Install the Knative build-pipeline components

-`Ko apply -f ./config`
+`ko apply -f ./config`

 4. Check pods in `knative-build-pipeline` for status of install